CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 > The durations for Long Press and Double Tap actions are set for all addons in `MCM > MCM Keybinds`

 > [!WARNING]
 > While having the Secondary Interact as a variant of the same key used for the Primary is convenient, this requires the script to keep close track of--and sometimes block--the pressing of the "use" key.
 On very rare occasions this can interfere with normal pickup item interactions.
+If you have issues like that, try setting the Secondary Interact to a different key.
 ## Long Press Delay
 * Config setting: `long_press_delay`
 * Default: `1000`